kosteh/cnt-doc/docs/restore/infrastructure/index.md

 - The PLS-RTO enviroment is currently in the design phase.
 The PLS platform will be upgraded in the coming months to support this new environment.
 - The RTO network connection between PLP-RTO and PLS-RTO is also in the design phase.

-## Requesting access to the PLP-RTO environment
-The PLP-RTO environment has access restrictions which are imposed by the nature of the environment.

-Production level data.

-## Requesting access to the PLS-RTO environment